arashkaffamanesh/kubernetes-v/README.md

 ## Clean up

-Run `terraform destroy` from the directories where ou deployed k8s and the vpc.
+Run `terraform destroy` from the directories where you deployed k8s and the vpc.

 ## Installation with containerd